waynodiablo/Oystercard/oystercard/12_journey_history.md

 ```
 In order to know where I have been
 As a customer
-I want to see to all my previous trips
+I want to see all my previous trips
 ```

 ## Learning Objectives covered